DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-01 Environmental Artist Meeting.md

 - 2 Long table variations (needs wood texture)
 - 2 Short table variations (needs wood texture)
 - Pile of books

+### Models that Need to Be Created

+### Play the Game Real Quick

+> Here, we're going to play through the game real quick to see what other items for sure need new models / need a placeholder real quick.